SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 to the input LLRs.

-An ndarray of shape `[n-k, n]` defining the parity-check matrix
+:param pcm: An ndarray of shape `[n-k, n]` defining the parity-check

-consisting only of `0` or `1` entries.
-Can be also of type `scipy.
+matrix consisting only of `0` or `1` entries.
+Can also be of type

 If a callable is provided, it will be used instead as CN update.

-The input of the function is a ragged tensor of v2c messages of shape
+The input of the function is a tensor of v2c messages of shape

 If a callable is provided, it will be used instead as VN update.